“To object is not the same as to reject”.

 - Wrong decision maker: You could be speaking with someone who does not have the ability or authority to allocate funds or make the final decision.
 They may wish to conceal this fact, or use it in a bid to secure a cheaper price to show their superiors.

-How to handle objections?
+How to handle sales objections?

-At its most basic, an objection is a call for more information or clarification.
+At its most basic, a sales objection is a call for more information or clarification.
 Every sales person will have their own approach to handling them.
 More often than not, the approach used across will have elements which can be attributed to following frameworks; ACT, ACAC and Hubspot’s LAER model.
 Using these as a base, we can derive 5 key steps for handling any objection:

-5 steps for objection handling:
+5 steps for handling sales objections:

 - Listen: Listen to the objection and fight the urge to respond immediately.